-In 2009 Texas Tech set two goals that would change the face of the university and the lives of its faculty, staff and students.
+In 2009 Texas Tech set two goals that would change the face of the university.

 The NRU designation is the foundation for launching the effort to achieve goal No. 2, becoming a true Tier One research university with the characteristics of the elite institutions making up the Association of American Universities (AAU).